wso2-extensions/esb-connector-salesforcewaveanalytics/src/test/INTEGRATION_TEST.md

                 description                          -   Short description of the asset. name                                 -   The name of the asset mobileOnly                           -   For mobile dashboards only.
-                scope                                -   Type of scope to be applied to a collection resource representation. pageSize                             -   Number of items to be returned in a single page.
+                scope                                -   The type of scope to be applied to a collection of resources. pageSize                             -   Number of items to be returned in a single page.
 Minimum is 1, maximum is 200, and default is 25. sort                                 -   Property names that can be sorted. type                                 -   The description of the newly created/updated record.